chanux/notes.chanux.me/docs/terraform/flexible.md

 }
 ```

-In scaling up and/or down, you can create 0, 1 or n number of resources with
+In scaling up and/or down, you can create 0, 1 or n number of resources by
 just updating configuration!

 Also, did you notice that the virtual network and subnet configurations are
-similar to the relevant Terrafrom resource configuration?
-That's ready-made
+similar to the relevant Terraform resource configuration?
+That's not by
-documentation for you!
+mistake.
+This way, your module interface does not become another new thing
+figure out.
+And regarding the documentation, folks behind Terraform already
+wrote most of it!

 Enough with the 5 star comments.
 Let's get to the 2 star ones.

-One downside to
-using maps is that it can feel quite verbose.
-In some cases, the map keys might
+One downside to using maps is that it can feel quite verbose.
+In some cases,
-feel supefluous and you may be drawn to *sets of objects*.
-Keep in mind that
+the map keys might feel supefluous and you may be drawn to *sets of objects*.
-you CAN NOT use sets of objects with `for_each`
+Keep in mind that you CAN NOT use sets of objects with `for_each`

 One important rule of thumb to follow is to not give "significance" to map
 keys.
 Let me explain!
 Do not use map keys in any parameter in your resource